sin5678/inav_cn_wiki/Tested-PID-values-on-different-types-of-aircrafts..md

 1. Totalt thrust:
 1. Battery infomation:
 1. iNav version:
+1. Screenshot or CLI dump of PID values

 **Template fixedwing:**

 1. Name of plane:
 1. Additional infomation you see fit if not stock airplane:
+1. Screenshot or CLI dump of PID values

 ### Tricopters